xxpp3/TryHackMe-WriteUp/Challanges/Carnage/Room.md

 ### Q4: Without downloading the file, what is the name of the file inside the zip?
 **Answer:** `chart-1530076591.xls`
 > Follow the stream of the file.
-After the ZIP magic number (`PK...`), you’ll spot the embedded filename.
+After the ZIP magic number (`PK...`), you’ll spot the embedded filename(i didn't have a screenshot of it so i put one that has it's value).
 ![ZIP Content](asset/image-4.png)

 ---